Everything you need to know about cashflow

 • If you’re an employer, you can add your employees’ wages to the ‘staff salaries’ row.
 Don’t forget to add in any taxes that you pay in addition to employees’ wages, such as employer’s National Insurance contributions.

-• If you’re registered for VAT then include your costs exclusive of this, unless you’re using a scheme where you report your costs inclusive of VAT, such as the VAT Flat Rate Scheme.
+• If you’re registered for VAT, then include your costs exclusive of this, unless you’re using a scheme through which you report your costs inclusive of VAT, such as the VAT Flat Rate Scheme.

 • Don’t forget to include any non-cash costs, such as depreciation of your assets, miles travelled in your own car and business use of your home.

-Steve’s costs of sales will be his pens, sketch pads and drawing paper.
-The more illustrations Steve produces, the more of these items he’ll need.
-In his quieter months, however, he won’t need as many.
-He puts his estimated costs into his mini profit and loss forecast.
+As an illustrator, your costs of sales might be your pens, sketch pads and drawing paper.
+The more illustrations you produce, the more of these items you’ll need.

-He adds up the costs of his subscriptions for online accounting software, project management software and to-do lists and includes these costs in his mini profit and loss forecast.
+You add up the costs of your subscriptions for online accounting software, project management software and to-do lists and include these costs in your mini profit-and-loss forecast.

-Steve’s accountant invoices him in March each year, so Steve includes this cost based on the accountant’s invoice date.
+Your accountant invoices you in March each year, so you include this as a cost based on the accountant’s invoice date.

-Steve includes the costs of his landline, mobile phone and broadband internet in the ‘telephone and internet’ area of his mini profit and loss forecast.
+You also include the costs of your landline, mobile phone and broadband internet in the ‘telephone and internet’ area of your mini profit-and-loss forecast.

-He enters an allowance for office consumables, such as batteries for his mouse and bulbs for his desk lamp.
+You enter an allowance for office consumables, such as batteries for your mouse and bulbs for your desk lamp.

-Steve includes the depreciation of his business’s assets, such as office furniture and computer equipment.
+You include the depreciation of your business’s assets, such as office furniture and computer equipment.

-Steve’s accountant advises him on how much to include as allowances for business use of his home and mileage travelled in his own car.
+Your accountant advises you on how much to include as allowances for business use of your home and mileage travelled in your own car.

-Once Steve has mapped all his costs, he adds them up and then subtracts his costs from his sales in order to work out his business’s net profit.
+Once you've mapped all your costs, you add them up and then subtract your costs from your sales in order to work out your business’s net profit.

-Steve can clearly see his business’s seasonal peaks and troughs.
-He makes a lower profit in the early part of the year and a higher profit in the later part of the year when his sales are greater.
+You can clearly see your business’s seasonal peaks and troughs.
+You make a lower profit in the early part of the year and a higher profit in the later part of the year when your sales are greater.

-Steve is not happy with the amount of sales revenue that he gets to keep, especially when he considers that he has to pay tax on his profit too.
-He considers whether he should put his prices up.
+You are not happy with the amount of sales revenue, especially when you consider that you have to pay tax on your profit.
+You consider whether you should put your prices up.

 Step 3: create your mini cashflow forecast

-Now that you’ve created your mini sales and profit and loss forecasts, you can use them to map your mini cashflow forecast.
+Now you’ve created your mini sales and profit-and-loss forecasts, you can use them to map your mini cashflow forecast.

-Here are some pointers for creating your mini cashflow forecast:
+Here are some more pointers for creating your mini cashflow forecast.

-While you report income when it’s invoiced on your mini sales forecast, it’s best to list income when you expect it to be paid on your mini cashflow forecast.
+While you report income when it’s invoiced on your mini sales forecast, you need to list income when you expect it to be paid on your mini cashflow forecast.
+The income might be received after the invoice date or, if you take deposits, before it.

 If your business is registered for VAT then you should include your sales income inclusive of this tax.
 Be aware that this means that your sales income on your mini cashflow forecast will be different from your sales income on your mini sales forecast, which includes income exclusive of VAT.

-Think about any income other than sales (e.g. a loan) that you might be able to expect.
+Think about any income other than sales (e.g. a loan) that you can expect.
 You can add this income to your mini cashflow forecast, using a separate row for each type of income.

 You can use the ‘total money in’ row of the template to total up all the money that you’re expecting to come in.